 - Not including a personal comment to the person you plan to forward to Now, that certainly isn’t very thoughtful, is it?
 If you cannot type a brief statement to the specific person you are forwarding to about why you are forwarding them that particular email, then don’t forward it.

 - To forward jokes and non-business-related emails to another person’s business email address is not appropriate.
 This type of email should only be sent to personal addresses, still considering numbers one and two above.

 A Special Note to Habitual Forwarders

 Do not choose to have hurt feelings.
-Certainly don’t act like you have a right to disregard someone’s legitimate desire to not get emails they have no interest in receiving.
+Please don’t act like you have a right to disregard someone’s legitimate desire not to get emails they have no interest in receiving.
 And didn’t ask for.

 Here’s a good rule of thumb.
-When you see “forward to everyone you know”, all your friends, or everyone in your address book, just hit Delete.
+When you see “forward to everyone you know,” all your friends, or everyone in your address book, just hit Delete.

 Think about if that person would really appreciate the information and include a little note to that effect in the forward.
-If it’s not worth your time to make these little efforts, have the humility to not get upset when you receive a request to stop.
+If it’s not worth your time to make these little efforts, have the humility not to get upset when you receive a request to stop.